wombleton/gitlaw-nz/acts/P/Policing Act 2008.md

     *   (a) commits an offence; and

-    *   (b) is liable to imprisonment for a term not exceeding 6 months, to a fine not exceeding $5,000, or to both.
+    *   (b) is liable on conviction to imprisonment for a term not exceeding 6 months, to a fine not exceeding $5,000, or to both.

     (5) In this section and [section 33][46],---